 “Since early last 12 months, the metropolis of New Shoreham has supported, if now not argued its absolute necessity, the lowering or relocation of the National Grid and Ørsted subsea cables off Crescent Beach,” New Shoreham town manager Edward Roberge instructed ecoRI News.

 Until then, buoys, a number of them lighted, will mark a no-anchor zone to warn boaters of the electric cables below.
-The buoys are scheduled to be installed in mid-June and removed within the offseason.
+The buoys will be installed in mid-June and removed within the off-season.

-The buoys had been first deployed last May using National Grid when its sea-to-shore transmission cable became uncovered some 200 toes off Town Beach.
-In August, swimmers discovered the 34,500-volt cable some 25 feet offshore in shallow water at Crescent Beach.
+The buoys were first deployed last May using National Grid when its sea-to-shore transmission cable uncovered some 200 toes off Town Beach.
+In August, swimmers discovered the 34,500-volt line some 25 feet offshore in shallow water at Crescent Beach.

 “The place remains secure for swimming and different water-associated sports,” said Ted Kresse, spokesman for National Grid.